epomatti/cmv2-whitelist/README.md

 :information_source: Opened [this issue](https://github.com/metaplex-foundation/metaplex/issues/1465) to fix the displayed price, as it should be aware of the discount.
 :::

-And we reached the end of our tutorial.

 ### Close the Gumdrop